aaronjanse/asciidots/readme.md

 %+ABCD
 ```

+Note that letters other than those shown here may be used.

-Unused inputs are replaced with an underscore(`_`).
+Unused inputs are replaced with an underscore (`_`).
 So, if the upper input/output is unused, the definition would look like this (note the underscore):

 ```
 %+A_CD